The Geometry of Compression: Why Angles Beat Naive Storage

 Zellige (الزليج) is traditional Moroccan mosaic work: small ceramic tiles, cut by hand, fitted into stars, crosses, knots, and repeating fields.
 From a distance it looks like a single ornate image.
 Up close, it is a puzzle of edges and angles.

 The wall is the output.
-The method is the compression.

 The Wall Is Geometry, Not Picture

-The wall is not copied.
-It is made from rules: each tile fits because its edge, angle, and orientation answer the tile beside it.
+Made from rules: each tile fits because its edge, angle, and orientation answer the tile beside it.

-In a Fes workshop, the pattern starts as geometry: a circle stepped out with a compass, lines drawn across it, stars and grids emerging from the intersections.2
+In a Fes workshop, the pattern starts as construction geometry: a circle stepped out with a compass, lines drawn across it, stars and grids emerging from the intersections.2

 Tap, turn, tap, turn, until a star point, triangle, cross, or kite comes free.